xnd-project/libxnd/doc/xnd/types.rst

 Fortran order
 ~~~~~~~~~~~~~

-Fortran order is specified by prefixing the dimensions with *!*:
+Fortran order is specified by prefixing the dimensions with an exclamation mark:

 .. code-block:: py